Doge’s Palace Tickets 2026

 Bridge of Sighs

-The enclosed passage to the New Prisons—walk it on palace-and-prisons routes.
+The enclosed passage to the New Prisons, included on many palace routes.

 State Rooms